7 Best Trail Walking Shoes in 2024

 How we test walking shoes

 From walking shoes intended for flat feet and plantar fasciitis to waterproof models, we’ve vetted and tested all the shoes for this selection.
-To identify the best pieces, we took the shoes to the local trails and some rugged paths to check their real-life performance.
+To identify the best pieces, we took the shoes to the local trails and some rugged paths to check their performance.

 The selection process involves: